Chris-McGonigle/island-flowers/README.md

 #### Webhook errors

 After initial setup, stripe webhooks were failing.
-Stripe still received the order perfectly, but in the event of a system crash during ordering or similar, the webhook to create the order in the database was not happening, so theoretically, a user could place an order but the store never received it in the django database.
+Stripe still received the order perfectly, but in the event of a system crash during ordering or similar, the webhook to create the order in the database was not happening, so theoretically, a user could place an order but the store might never receive it in the django database.

 After investigation, it was discoverd an extra underscore when setting the webhook signing handshake variable in settings.py.
 With this underscore removed, webhooks were now being sucessfully received, and where necessary, these webhooks can now create orders in the database.

 #### Quantity Selector error

-As outlined in project walkthroughs, an error on larger devices results in the expected outcome of the minus quantity buttn being blanked out when the quantity selector is at zero.
+As outlined in project walkthroughs, an error on larger devices results in the expected outcome of the minus quantity button being blanked out when the quantity selector is at zero.
 I was unable to rectify this within the timescale, but as it does not effect the functionality of the site, this was deemed to be acceptable at this time.
 It is something I would look to fix in future iterations.

 <br>